charlesportwoodii/www.erianna.com/content/amd-ryzen2-pci-passthrough-vfio-libvirt-ubuntu1804-windows10.md

     KVM_HUGEPAGES=1
     ```
 2. Reboot your host OS.
-3. Run `hugeadm --explain` again to check your memmory page size:
+3. Run `hugeadm --explain` again to check your memmory page size.
+The output on my system is as follows:

     ```
+    Total System Memory: 32097 MB

+    Mount Point          Options
+    /dev/hugepages       rw,relatime,pagesize=2M

+    Huge page pools:
+        Size  Minimum  Current  Maximum  Default
+    2097152     4500     4500     4500        *
+    1073741824        0        0        0

+    Huge page sizes with configured pools:
+    2097152

+    The recommended shmmax for your currently allocated huge pages is 9437184000 bytes.
+    To make shmmax settings persistent, add the following line to /etc/sysctl.conf: kernel.shmmax = 9437184000

+    To make your hugetlb_shm_group settings persistent, add the following line to /etc/sysctl.conf: vm.hugetlb_shm_group = 0

+    Note: Permanent swap space should be preferred when dynamic huge page pools are used.
     ```

+    There's several items we need to extract from this output to configure hugepages.

-4. Next, we need to determine how much memory we want to devote to our VM.
+    First, we need to determine how much memory we want to devote to our VM.
 By default our page size is `2097152 bytes` or `2MB`, so if we want to allocated 8GB, or 8192MB of RAM to our guest, our huge page size would be `4096` (8192 / 2).
 Ideally we'd want to add 2-10% overhead on top of that.
 If memory is scarce, you'll probably be ok with `4300`.
 Simply add whatever percentage you're willing to devote to huge pages to `4096`, then update `/etc/sysctl.conf` with that value:

     ```
-    vm.nr_hugepages = 4096 # Your value here
+    vm.nr_hugepages = 4500 # Your value here
-    vm.hugetlb_shm_group = 36
     ```

-    Then run `sudo systectl -p` to apply the changes
-5. Then, we need to open `/etc/security/limits.conf` and update the `soft memlock` and `hard memlock` values to our 8GB value in bytes:
-    ```
-    soft memlock 8388608
-    hard memlock 8388608
-    ```
-6. Reboot your host OS again.
-7. Then, we need to determine our `shmmax` value by running `hugeadm --explain`
+    Next we need to determine our `shmax` value.
-    ```
-    ```

 We're specifically looking for the section that reads:

     ```
     The recommended shmmax for your currently allocated huge pages is X bytes.